Theory Research

 • Minimax learning theory for graph-structured models: I study how graph topology, dependence, and mixing properties affect the effective sample complexity of message-passing architectures.
 My recent ICLR 2026 paper develops minimax lower bounds and structural regime characterizations for ReLU message-passing GNNs, showing that slowly mixing graphs can induce substantially harder rates than classical sample-size scaling would suggest.

-• Inference-time complexity and compute-quality tradeoffs: I also study how budget constraints at inference time interact with estimation and decision quality in large models, including confidence-guided stopping and adaptive computation.
+• Inference-time complexity and compute-quality tradeoffs: I study how budget constraints at inference time interact with estimation and decision quality in large models, including confidence-guided stopping and adaptive computation.
 This provides a bridge between formal complexity questions and deployment-relevant behavior.

 Selected papers